Policy and Research

 Research Focus

-• Family Resource Center Infrastructure Development: The Prevention Board funds the University of Wisconsin Population Health Institute for a process evaluation the Family Resource Center Infrastructure Development project with the goal of building capacity within partner organizations to create a sustainable evaluation framework, system, and tools that will be useful to the partner organizations to better serve children and families.
-Best Practice Model document describes a Family Resource Center (FRC) model for best practice which is in development in the state of Wisconsin.
+• Family Resource Centers Infrastructure Development: The Prevention Board funded the University of Wisconsin Population Health Institute to provide a process evaluation for a fiscal year 2022 and 2023 pilot of the Family Resource Center Infrastructure Development project.
+The findings are described in this story map.
+The infrastructure development process was initiated with the goal of building capacity within partner organizations to create a sustainable evaluation framework, system, and tools that will be useful to the partner organizations to better serve children and families.
+The Family Resource Center Best Practice Model describes the attributes and approaches for best practice for a Family Resource Center (FRC) in Wisconsin.